-In this tutorial we will show you how to install and configuration Docker on Ubuntu 16.04.
-For those of you who didn’t know, Docker is an open-source project that automates the deployment of application inside the software container.
-The container allows the developer to package up all project resources such as libraries, dependencies, assets etc. Docker is written in Go Programming language and is developed by Dotcloud.
-It is basically a container engine which uses the Linux Kernel features like namespaces and control groups to create containers on top of an operating system and automates the application deployment on the container.
+In this tutorial, we will show you how to install and configuration Docker on Ubuntu 16.04 LTS.
+For those of you who didn’t know, Docker is an open-source project that automates the deployment of applications inside the software container.
+The container allows the developer to package up all project resources such as libraries, dependencies, assets, etc. Docker is written in Go Programming language and is developed by Dot cloud.
+It is basically a container engine that uses the Linux Kernel features like namespaces and control groups to create containers on top of an operating system and automates the application deployment on the container.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘